Available Awards and Scholarships

 The UMD Peterson Memorial Scholarship is given through the Swenson College of Science and Engineering and rotates between SCSE departments; therefore, it is not awarded every year in the Department of Biology.
 This award is given to motivated and high achieving students in the Department of Biology with demonstrated financial need.
 Applicants must be a full-time undergraduate Biology or Cell and Molecular Biology major, be able to demonstrate financial need, and show high academic achievement with a minimum G.P.A. of 3.0.

-Solidarity Through Science Scholarship
+Solidarity Through Science Scholarship - NOT AVAIABLE IN 2016

 The Solidarity Through Science Scholarship is awarded to students studying abroad in the current Department of Biology program in Poland or other programs held in Eastern European countries.
 This scholarship is administered through the Swenson College of Science and Engineering, more information and the application form can be found on their site.

-Arrowhead Fly Fishers Scholarship
+Arrowhead Fly Fishers Scholarship - NOT AVAILABLE IN 2016

 The Arrowhead Fly Fishers Scholarship is awarded to an undergraduate student in their third or fourth year of studies at UMD who is from Minnesota or Wisconsin and who is majoring in a field of study related to fisheries science, wildlife management, water resources management, or other related disciplines.